Why do it?

 What are the characteristics of the low performing or disengaged customers/loyalty members, other than low/no sales?
 What offers or content have the best results bringing them back?
 You spend money to get them there, if you reduce the abandonment you’ll win more often.

 As you can see, data can be used in powerful ways to enhance the customer journey and if you can measure it, you can improve it.
 Many companies also use the data they accumulate throughout the customer journey to forecast future sales.
-This is because having a great (or failing) customer journey can have a big impact on future outcomes.
+Having a great (or failing) customer journey can have a big impact on future outcomes.

 Some companies are concerned about diving into the digital customer journey as it may be too big of a task and they simply don’t get started or, they’ll often get stuck at the data integration hurdle.
 But with the amount of tools and services available on the market now and the price of these always coming down, it’s within the reach of most companies, large or small.
 The rewards for getting the customer journey right across all the phases can be exponential for some companies and the ones that are getting it right, are winning.